basimilch/basimilch-app/README.md

 Heroku provides [documentation to upgrade] you PostgreSql version.

-To use locally PostgreSql you might watch [episode #342] of Railcasts.com.
+To use locally PostgreSql you might follow [Heroku's own documentation for the local setup of PostgreSQL] or watch [episode #342] of Railcasts.com.
 In the case of MacOS X, the easiest way is to install it using [`homebrew`].
 The main commands are: